September 11-13, 2019, Days 7-9

 Wednesday morning in Rome we realized we needed to head to town so Gabriel could see a medical care provider about the infection in his foot.
 Which meant we’d have to hitch 90-some miles to the Boise area.
 The Rome Station staff were SO HELPFUL!
 Shawna put in a good word with all her patrons and helped us get a ride from two wonderful ladies.
 (Thank you Shawna!!)

 Val and Marge had come out to Rome for breakfast (the food is good).
 Marge was visiting from out of state and the two were taking day trip adventures from the Boise area.
 How fortunate that Wednesday was the day they went to Rome!

-It was so much fun to talk with these women about their interesting lives exploring and living all around the West!
+It was so much fun to talk with these women about their interesting lives exploring and living all around the West.
 Val had taught survival skills for her son’s scout troop in the Sierra’s.
-(Pro-tip, if you carry a piece of foil you can build a pot to heat water and cook worm/grub protein broth.)
+(Pro-tip learned: if you carry a piece of foil you can build a pot to heat water and cook worm/grub protein broth.)
 Both of them spoke with appreciation for the beautiful landscapes in view on our drive up Hwy 95.
-We even had peekaboo views of formations we could see along our hiking route; but from a new perspective.
+We even had peekaboo views of formations we had seen along our hiking route; but from a new perspective.